 Guide to Accredited Programs List

-The abbreviations I&T, EC, EL I, EL I-II, SEC I and SEC I-II stand for the age level(s) each institution/program offers.
+The abbreviations I&T, EC, EL I, EL I-II, EL II, SEC I and SEC I-II stand for the age level(s) each institution/program offers.
 The age level abbreviations are defined below:

 - I&T: Infant and Toddler (birth through age 3)